Henry Hartley: Interwar service and Salvage work

 In June 1931, Hartley was promoted to lieutenant commander and transferred to the wooden-hulled heavy frigate Constitution, the famous Old Ironsides first commissioned in 1798, reconstructed by private contributions and recommissioned in 1930.
 Hartley served as her executive officer and visited the ports on the Gulf of Mexico, the Panama Canal Zone; and the Pacific Coast, before returned to Boston.
 He was able to use his experiences gained during his training aboard the frigates Constellation and Essex back in 1902.

 Hartley assumed duty as officer-in-charge, Hydrographic Office in Baltimore, Maryland with additional duty as an Instructor with the First Battalion, Naval Reserve in June 1934 and held this assignment until June 1936 when he received new sea orders.
 He was assigned to the aircraft carrier Saratoga under the command of Captain William F. Halsey Jr. (late Fleet Admiral) and served as his Assistant First lieutenant and Damage Control Officer during the series of exercises with the Pacific Fleet.

 Following the departure of Halsey in June 1937, Hartley was promoted to commander and transferred for similar duty to cruiser Salt Lake City under Captain Allan S. Farquhar.
 After another year in Pacific, Hartley was appointed executive officer of Pacific Fleet repair ship Vestal in June 1938 and served under Captain Robert G. Coman until June 1939.

 He was subsequently ordered to Washington, D.C., where he assumed duty as officer-in-charge of the local Hydrographic Office.
 After one month in Washington, Hartley's salvage work experiences was required by commandant, Portsmouth Naval Shipyard, Rear admiral Cyrus W. Cole who was responsible for the salvage work of submarine Squalus which had sunk in approximately 240 feet of water off the Isle of Shoals in March 1939.
-Hartley served as admiral Cole's technical aide until September 1939 while retaining his duty duty in Washington with the Hydrographic Office.
+Hartley served as admiral Cole's technical aide until September 1939 while retaining his duty in Washington with the Hydrographic Office.
 For his service during the salvage of Squalus, Hartley received a letter of commendation from President Franklin D. Roosevelt and the Secretary of the Navy Charles Edison.